maidens/maidens.github.io/_posts/2016-11-23-Tufte-Bar-Chart-Julia.markdown

 ## Bar charts in Julia using Gadfly

-Gadfly is an awesome Julia package that I have been using recently for to produce the majority of my scientific visualizations.
+Gadfly is an awesome Julia package that I have been using recently to produce the majority of my scientific visualizations.
 It is based on Leland Wilkinson's book The [Grammar of Graphics](https://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) and Hadley Wickhams's [ggplot2](http://ggplot2.org/) for the R programming language.
 By default it produces some pretty nice bar charts, but also provides many opportunities for customization.

 {% highlight julia %}